blmoor/blmoor/pages/legacy.md

 Beyond the facilities, educators, and classes, alumni remark on the long-lasting effects attending B.L.
 Moor had on them. **Rosella Harris-Austin**, class of '70, and **Roy Reese**, class of '76, says it helped "mold" and "shape" their character into who they are today.
 Similarly, **Phyllis Curry-Tate**, class of '74, states, "I live my life based on experiences and principles instilled at Moor High School, and these memories are forever warmly embedded in my heart."

-Reese elabroates on how he see's his alma mater, saying,
+Reese elabroates on how he sees his alma mater, saying,
-{% feature/alert.html text="B.L.
+{% include feature/alert.html text="B.L.
 Moor was more than just a school; it was a place that provided me with an education and fostered lifelong friendships.
-The years I spent within its halls were transformative, as I learned not only academic subjects but also essential life lessons." color="green" align="center" %}
+The years I spent within its halls were transformative, as I learned not only academic subjects but also essential life lessons." color="secondary" align="center" %}

 **Frank Baker Scott** and **Jacqueline "Jackie" Ellis** both comment on how B.L.
 Moor produced "greatness" and success that went "beyond Moor."